Meghan headlines montage: Daily Mail legal complaint to ViacomCBS

 “Accordingly, I should be grateful for your urgent confirmation that the offending content will be removed from the programme currently being made available to the public.
 We also understand that a further broadcast is being planned tonight.
 The montage should therefore be deleted prior to that broadcast.”

 CBS has been asked for comment.
+Oprah Winfrey’s production company, Harpo Productions, issued a statement to Variety defending its journalism.

+It said: “Prince Harry and Meghan, the Duke and Duchess of Sussex, shared in the interview their personal story.
+We stand by the broadcast in its entirety.”

 Photo credit: Daniel Leal-Olivas/Pool via Reuters